STEllAR-GROUP/rostam-docs/ssh/advanced_ssh.md

 $ ssh rostam
 ```

-then allocate bahram forone hour:
+then allocate bahram for one hour:

 ```bash
 $ salloc -p v100 -N 1 -t 1:00:00